 In 2011, more than 50 newsweeklies across the country were organized to print a thought-piece by anti-war activist Tom Hayden that explored, 10 years later, why America was still fighting wars in the name of 9/11.
 Here’s the original article.

 In the week leading up to inauguration in January 2009, SN&R published (in print and online) a special issue containing hundreds of letters from readers expressing advice, fears, and hopes for the new American president.
 Capital Public Radio aired companion audio versions in “Letters to Obama.”
 Here’s the original project.

 In January 2009, The Sacramento News & Review led a national effort, in league with the Association of Alternative Newsweeklies in Washington, D.C., to organize weeklies across the country to join together to mark the 10th anniversary of the Kyoto Protocol.
 More than 50 newsweeklies (with a joint circulation surpassing 10 million readers) observed the anniversary.
-Here’s the original project and a sidebar.
+Here’s the original project

 In spring of 2005, National Public Radio launched a national media called “This I Believe” to get Americans from all walks of life writing, talking and thinking about their core beliefs.
 In partnership with Capital Public Radio, SN&R launched of a local version; on the last Thursday of each month through 2005-2006, a regional “This I Believe” essay appeared on the inside back cover of the SN&R issue.
 A local audio “This I Believe” aired each month on Capital Public Radio.
 Here’s the original project.